CaftBotti/manim_pi_creatures/README.md

 **pi_creature.py**:

 This python file is from cairo-backend, but we changed it a little (line 53 ~ 56) to see all the pi creatures.
-Use the modified file instead of the original one to see cute pi.
+Use the modified file instead of the original one to see lovely pi.

 ## Effect